 "Your test results are ready."
 The teacher said moving around the classroom to hand out the papers.
 "Some of you did quite well, some of you could have done better.
 And I think some should have done better."

 She shot Claire a look as she placed the test results in front of her.
 Almost as soon as she had moved off, a head appeared over Claire's shoulder.
-Long red hair spilling onto Claire's desk.
+Long red hair spilling onto the other girl's desk.

 "What did you get?"
-She asked craning to see, "Another B-?
-Man I shoulda guessed."
+She asked craning to see, "Another B minus?
+Man I coulda' guessed."

 "What did you get?"
-Claire asked, as Lana Lang smiled and proudly showed off her C+.
+Claire asked, as Lana Lang smiled and proudly showed off her C plus.

-"B- again," Lana said as they left class together, "You always seem to get a B-.
+"B minus again," Lana said as they left class together, "You always seem to get a B minus.
 It's like you aim for it or something."

-"There's nothing wrong with B-," Claire deflected, "Just because I don't get the same nice range of C's and B's that you get."
+"There's nothing wrong with B minus," Claire deflected, "Just because I don't get the same nice range of C's and B's that you get."

-"Hey don't forget the D," Lana said waving a finger, "I'm proud of that D!"
+"Hey don't forget the D in Math," Lana said waving a finger, "I'm proud of that D!"
 Sighing she looked around the courtyard.
 "Hey look isn't that Pete Ross talking to Jenny?"
 She asked spotting the couple talking some distance away.
 "Wonder what they're saying?
 Maybe something like this…"

 "I'm so sorry Petey," Lana said making her voice high pitched and grating and un-Jenny like as possible.
 "Please give me another chance.
 Even if you are better off with Lana Lang."